Clapperboard iOS app and photo extension

 Future Improvements

-Future improvements I would like to make to the app is to have a way to bulk add the Clapperboard to it so my user can do a batch of them to catch up quicker.
-I also would like to fix the issue where app doesn’t append the the Clapperboard but replaces it.
-I would also like to look into seeing if I can make the image and export more performant.
+Future improvements I would like to make to the app are to add a way to bulk add the Clapperboard, so my users can catch up in batches.
+I would also like to fix the issue where the app doesn’t append the Clapperboard; instead, it replaces it.
+I would also like to see if I can make the image and export more performantly.